ATNF/askapsdp/README.txt

 decided that python packages will be deployed using eggs.
 In order for this to work it is necessary to install the 'setuptools' package.

-Setting up the CONRAD environment
+Setting up the ASKAP environment
 =================================

 This procedure sets up the environment for development.
 The entry